Mold in the Furnace: A Hidden Health Risk

 How we fixed it: After testing the indoor air quality and confirming the presence of mold, we had to remove it—safely.

-Then, following IICRC guidelines and equipped with head-to-toe personal protective attire, we removed all mold from the furnace and thoroughly disinfected the area.
+Following IICRC guidelines and equipped with head-to-toe personal protective attire, we removed all mold from the furnace and thoroughly disinfected the area.
+Mold spores are microscopic, so it’s always necessary to take measurements after cleaning – using scientific instruments – to ensure mold has been completely removed.

-Note: Mold growth inside a furnace or an HVAC system is particularly dangerous because the hazardous spores can travel through the vents and spread into other rooms, compromising the air quality in your entire home.
+Note: A complete and thorough cleaning of mold growth inside a furnace or an HVAC system is particularly important because the hazardous spores spread through the vents into other rooms, compromising the air quality in your entire home.

 Poor indoor air quality leads to a whole host of health troubles, including (but not limited to) the following: